knoxite/knoxite/README.md

 knoxite
 =======

-knoxite is a data storage, security & backup system.
+knoxite is a secure data storage & backup system.

 Join the discussion in #knoxite (irc.freenode.net) or our [Gitter room](https://gitter.im/knoxite/chat)!